 MC programs are also valuable for teachers and artists who wish to work on specific techniques as well as further their understanding of color and design.
 Some of the programs offer set designs for some steps and require original work for other steps.
 This is not a mentoring program nor a one-on-one instructional program, but rather a certification program for participants to demonstrate their mastery in specific needlework techniques.

 How many steps does each MC program have?

 Each MC program has 6 steps.
-The steps for each program can be found on the EGA web site along with related bibliographies, pictures of competed steps, and requirements for Step 1.
+The steps for each program can be found on the EGA web site along with related bibliographies, pictures of completed steps, and requirements for Step 1.

 Is there a set schedule for each MC program?

 Yes.
 Judgings take place in the spring and fall of each year, 6 months apart.

 How long does it take to complete a MC program?

 The certification process takes a minimum of 3 years to complete.
 Once enrolled, the participant may submit at the next judging, but has 2 years to submit to remain active in the program.
 After Step 1 is submitted, the participant has 5 years to submit the next step.